ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 contrast, the CEO of Walgreens Drugs is a Registered Pharmacist."

 Some Executives and Managers within the retail optical industry, some with MBA's as their only prior experience, tend to make decisions that adversely impact an acceptable standard of vision care.
-Some are focused exclusively on their career advancement as Managers, while promoting excessive sales goals that require interminable amounts of paperwork and reports from subordinates.
-This in turn interferes with training and the practice of Opticianry, and the delivery of quality healthcare.
+Some are focused exclusively on their career advancement as Managers, while promoting sales goals that require interminable amounts of paperwork and reports from subordinates.
+This in turn interferes with the ongoing technical training of staff and the practice of Opticianry, and the delivery of quality healthcare.
 See 1Plus1Equals11.com.
+See Our Letter to ECPs.

 "The conflicted relationship between Professional Opticians and